-The Kilometer Size Barrier is a term given to a barrier on Planet Formation beyond a size of on the order of a kilometer in diameter.
-Planet-formation theories attempt to explain their development from collections of Cosmic Dust into larger and larger bodies, to Asteroid or planet size.
+The kilometer size barrier is a term given to a barrier on planet formation beyond a size of on the order of a kilometer in diameter.
+Planet-formation theories attempt to explain their development from collections of dust into larger and larger bodies, to asteroid or planet size.
 Multiple problems remain in current explanations of such a phenomenon, some of the individual problems identified by the size of the object for which further growth seems impeded.

 The kilometer size barrier was theorized in 2009 by Ida et al.